znsio/specmatic-documentation/documentation/contract_tests.md

 3. You may declare multiple contracts in the "test" list.
 4. "sources" holds a list.
 You may declare multiple sources if required.
 However we recommend using a single contract repository to be shared across your organisation, or ecosystem within the organisation (if your org is large).

-If you need to experiment with files on the local filesystem, here's how you can declare specifications locally, in `specmatic.json`:
+If you need to experiment with files on the local filesystem, here's how you can declare specifications locally, in the Specmatic configuration file:

+{% tabs config %}
+{% tab config specmatic.json %}
 ```json
 {
   "sources": [